The Top Canadian Tech Stocks to Buy in November 2024

 However, Canadian stocks in the technology sector accounted for only a single-digit weighting of the TSX Index, Canada’s main stock index.

-As you can see, the lack of Canadian tech companies on the TSX has hampered the overall performance of the Canadian markets.
+the lack of Canadian tech companies on the TSX has hampered the overall performance of the Canadian markets.

 The good news?
 The lack of performance can lead to a lack of awareness.
 Thus, comes opportunity.
 Even though the TSX’s I.T. sector is small, plenty of suitable investments exist.